wp-plugins/za-my-favorite-plugins-installer/readme.txt

 1. Upload the `za-favorite-plugins-installer` plugin to your `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. One-click installation of plugins can be controlled on the `Favorite Plugins` screen
-1. Enter your plugin's URL or SLUG (one each line) then let it go (you can also save your list)
-1. Done!

 == Changelog ==